minshallw12/minshallw12/README.md

 </div>

-### <div align="center">My name is Will Minshall and I am a software engineer with a background in real estate and finance.
-I hope to add security to the real estate and finance process through the production of decentralized applications and blockchain transactions.</div>
+### <div align="center">WILL MINSHALL is a software engineer, entrepreneur, and Navy veteran.
+He has implemented tech strategies including Point-of-Service inventory systems, marketing webpages, aerial imagery, and military power systems.
+His proficiency in computers correlates with his background in nuclear technology, physics, and finance.

+Currently Will is attending Code Platoon in Chicago to sharpen his general engineering skills including api integration, database architecture, web design and development, object oriented design, programming algorithms, and more.
+His background in finance, sales, and technology has culminated a trinity focused on building the next generation of software systems and processes.</div>

 - 🔭 I’m currently working with [Code Platoon](https://www.codeplatoon.org/)